go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Part VI: Proving that the Regev Scheme Supports Plaintext Inner Product

-This experiment shows that given a cipher `c` and a message vector `m0`, `c -> c1` can be transformed such that it also encrypts the inner product of `m0` with a plaintext vector `k` of size `m` and element modulo `p`.
+This experiment shows that given a cipher `c` and a message vector `m0`, we can perform a tranformation `c -> c1` such that it also encrypts the inner product of `m0` with a plaintext vector `k` of size `m` and element modulo `p`.

 Because of noise growth with the vector `k`, fine-tuning the initial parameters is crucial for the message to be successfully retrieved.
-As you will see in the snippet below, to guarantee correct decryption, the following must hold:
+To guarantee correct decryption, the following must hold:

 ```
 k * e0 < mod / (2 * p)